0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

 - You can start with your top priority and scale as you grow
 - Checklists keep you honest—never miss the basics or lose sight of your goals

-With SAF in your toolkit, rolling out Zero Trust isn’t a giant leap—it’s a well-mapped adventure.
-Next up: real-world scenarios where these modules and tools shine!

 ---

 ## 4. Use Cases & Customer Stories